 While birth control can prevent pregnancies, medication can come with side effects, such as:

-Be sure to talk with your doctor if you experience any severe or unusual side effects after you begin using birth control.
+Be sure to talk with your doctor if you experience any severe or unusual birth control side effects.

 Depending on the type of birth control you choose, there may be risk factors involved.
-While complications are rare, it’s important to talk to your provider about medications you’re currently on and your medical history.
-Some risk factors may include:
+While complications are rare, it’s important to talk to your provider about the medications you’re currently on and your medical history.
+Some birth control risk factors may include:

-While most birth controls do not protect against STI/STDs, it’s important to talk to your partner about their sexual history, testing options as well as talking about protection that does help protect against STI/STDs such as condoms.
+While most birth control types do not protect against STI/STDs, it’s important to talk to your partner about their sexual history, testing options as well as talking about protection that does help protect against STI/STDs such as condoms.

-Banner Health providers are here to answer any questions you may have about birth control.
+Banner Health providers are here to answer any questions you may have about birth control methods and their side effects.
 Schedule your visit today.